elasticspoon/personal_site/_posts/2023/08/09/2023-08-09-Developing a Jekyll Site on NixOS.md

 end
 ```

 The code in question is above.
 We can see that what happened is pretty simple.
 At some point in time there might have been a check for the tarball at `SASS_EMBEDDED` but now the check is made at `DART_SASS`.
-Thankfully, it seems like our earlier code should work with just that small change.
+Thankfully, it seems like our earlier code should work with just that small change (just swap `SASS_EMBEDDED` to `DART_SASS`).
 We run `nix-shell` once more and we should get a new error.

 ```console
 error: hash mismatch in fixed-output derivation '/nix/store/vjpjz4f5dxhw11r1j903grkmpfl9jc7f-dart-sass-1.64.2-linux-x64.tar.gz.drv':